Thoregon/evolux.stellar/doc/spec.md

 Think of it like a public DNS.

 Supports
-- scopes - technical visibility, defined for the node (each installation)
+- scopes - technical visibility, may be defined for the node (each installation)
 - realms - business visibility (permissions), defined for each user (principal)
 - stage  - system visiblity, define for a group of nodes e.g. for testing, production, ...
 - local names